yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Layer normalization basics

+The LayerNorm was proposed to overcome the  in combating the internal covariate shift issue {cite:p}`ioffe2015batchnormalizationacceleratingdeep`, where a layer’s input distribution changes as previous layers are updated, causing the difficulty of traning deep models.

+The key idea in LayerNorm is
+* re-centering by subtracting the mean
+* re-scaling by dividing the standard deviation.

-The calculation formula for Layer Norm is given by
+The calculation formula is given by
 $$
 \begin{aligned}
 \mu &= \frac{1}{H} \sum_{i=1}^H x_i \\